 Explore the events that shaped the development of politics and society in Africa

-Engage with oral traditions and poetry, as well as written histories and primary sources to decipher the events and give life to the figures of Africa’s past
+Engage with oral traditions and written history to decipher events and give life to the figures of Africa’s past

-Understand the contributions of African leaders and movements to the proliferation of humanism, anti-imperialism, and democracy across the world
+Understand the contributions of African leaders and movements to the proliferation of humanism, republicanism, and democracy across the world

 Hone your ability to conduct research into how historians have and continue to explore the African experience

-Learn to write critically and confidently on African historiography and appreciate the values and challenges of various approaches to African history
+Learn to write critically and confidently on African history and appreciate the values and challenges of various approaches to African history

 By considering both the resistance of leadership to usurpation and the resistance of populations to foreign suzerainty, students will gain an understanding of patterns of individual and collective actions which limited foreign incursions into the continent.
 Students will explore not just political resistance but also how societies across Africa responded to the effects of colonisation on language, religion, and the position of women.